The Application for the 2023 SDG Pioneer program closed May 3, 2023!

 As part of the 2023 UN Global Compact SDG Pioneers program, UN Global Compact Network USA is searching for professionals to recognize who are committed to advancing the UN Sustainable Development Goals.

-UN Global Compact Network USA will award the two 2023 Global Compact Network USA SDG Pioneers at the local level on June 30, 2023.
+The UN Global Compact Network USA will award the two 2023 Global Compact Network USA SDG Pioneers at the local level, announced on June 30, 2023.
 The selected individuals will then have the opportunity to participate in the final search of global SDG Pioneers to be recognized during the 2023 UN General Assembly in September in New York.

 The Communication on Progress introduced in 2004, is the annual public disclosure by participating companies of the United Nations Global Compact on how they are upholding and implementing the Ten Principles.
 A CoP is a direct communication from participating companies to their stakeholders, and each disclosure is made public in the UN Global Compact website.
 Submitting an annual CoP is a requirement for being a participating company of the UN Global Compact.